enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 1. Considerations

 **Installation is the easy part**.
 Maintaining a reliable server with close to **0% downtime** - especially when it becomes popular - is **a whole lot harder**.
-This document just provides a good starting point to launch a service, but does not help with running, troubleshooting and continuously updating your server.
+This document just provides a good starting point to launch a service, but does not help with running, troubleshooting and continuously updating a server.
 So before self-installing a production server, be prepared to spend a significant amount of time to run it afterwards.

 Self-installation for most people is going to be **far more expensive** than using a public supported service, even if that service is not free.
 The time required to install and maintain a server and the "cost" of the likely longer periods of downtime will normally outweigh any fee you would pay for a provided service. **If cost is the primary argument to self-install, it is probably not the right decision.**